01 of 14

 Some campsites are on a first-come, first served basis, but others can be reserved from September through the end of May.
 Call 877-444-6777 up to six months in advance or make reservations online.

 If you get there and find the park campgrounds full, the Bureau of Land Management operates a couple of camping areas nearby.
-This pdf file shows where they are.

 Other Lodging Near Joshua Tree